Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 | |

 Why the alias?
 Because the CMK ID is a UUID nobody remembers; the alias alias/agents-prod-memory is human-readable and stable across key rotations.
-Reference the alias from RDS, OSS, etc. and you can swap the underlying key without touching downstream config.
+Reference the alias from RDS, OSS, and SLS, and you can swap the underlying key without touching downstream config.

 pending_window_in_days = 7 means a deleted key has a 7-day window where you can recover it.
-Don’t shorten this — accidental key deletion is the kind of mistake that ends careers.
+Don’t shorten this — accidental key deletion is the kind of mistake that ends careers, and the recovery window has saved me more than once.

 outputs.tf: